Skateboarding is an increasingly popular recreational activity among teenagers–especially young men and women.

 Skateboards have three parts-the deck (the board itself), the trucks (the mechanism to which wheels are attached) and the wheels.
 Shorter decks are best for beginners because they are easier to balance and handle.
 Skateboards have various characteristics for all types of riding including slalom & downhill, freestyle, and speed.
 Some are rated for the user’s weight.

 We found this guide to finding the best longboard for beginners really useful.

 Keep your skateboard in proper working order

-cracks, etc. Get professional help to repair serious defects.
+It’s a good idea to get professional help to repair serious defects.

-Learn the basic skills of skateboarding, especially how to stop
+Learn the basic skills of skateboarding, especially how to stop properly

 Wear proper protective equipment